-Love Letters Don’t Conquer All: Why the Trump-Kim Summit Collapsed
+How the White House Is Spinning the North Korea Summit Collapse

 Read: Trump thinks he’s the only one who can fix North Korea

-At a conference in Washington, D.C. on Monday, Biegun defended Trump’s approach of engaging directly with Kim.
-“We have tried for 25 years to percolate positions up from the working level to the leadership level with no success,” he said.
+At a conference in Washington, D.C., on Monday, Biegun defended Trump’s approach of engaging directly with Kim.
+“We have tried for 25 years to percolate positions up from the working level to the leadership level, with no success,” he said.
 Kim is the only “one who can truly create the space for my counterparts sitting across the table from me to be flexible, to be agile, to be creative, to find solutions to these issues.”

 Nevertheless, a senior State Department official conceded that Kim has yet to grant his subordinates space to negotiate.
 “We need the North Korean negotiators to have much more latitude than they did in the run-up to the summit on denuclearization,” the official said in a briefing with reporters last week, while stressing that Trump’s meetings with Kim were an indispensable feature rather than a bug in that effort.